Best Electric Golf Caddies 2025

 Using one of the best electric golf caddies is the perfect way to supplement your enjoyment of walking the open fairways.
 Using an electric caddie alleviates any fatigue that carrying your clubs gives you and also removes the need to push along a push cart.
 These fantastic on-course companions don't just serenely carry your clubs from A to B, some of the best modern models now also come with built-in GPS, remote controls and functionality that allows them to follow you around the course.
 It's safe to say the modern electric caddie has all the best tech you'd expect.

-Below we've listed a great selection of the best electric caddies currently on the market, ranging in price, functionality and size so you can find the one that suits your golf the best.
+We've picked out a few of our favorites we have tried and tested recently, picking a selection across a range of price points, functionalities and size so every reader can find an option that ticks the boxes they want ticked.
 Alternatively, if you're looking to invest in something even more compact and easy-to-use, why not check out our guide on the best push carts and make sure you get the best cart bag to go with your new electric caddie too.
 Finally, if you're in the UK, check out our guide on the best electric golf trolleys for some added models only available in the UK.

 The Quick List